DarkPark/jscs/readme.md

 ## Naming Conventions ##

 Names should be descriptive but not excessively so.
 Avoid use of international characters, uncommon abbreviations and single letter names.
+Avoid combining full and abbreviated words in names.

 ```js
 // bad